kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

 - __Movies data__: Information about movies based on their genres.
 Movies will represent the arms in this experiment.
 Thus, their genres will represent the attributes of the arms.
 - __User Movie Ratings__: This shows how users react to the different movies as represented by the ratings (1 to 5).

-For this experiment, I will take the perspective of using contextual bandits in a recommender system. __For each encountered user (and their contextual information), the policy will recommend the best movie, and observe the reward that will be used for online learning in order to recommend better movies.__
+For this experiment, I will take the perspective of using contextual bandits in a recommender system. __For each encountered user (and their contextual information), the policy will recommend the best movie (which are treated as arms), and observe the reward that will be used for online learning in order to recommend better movies.__
 - The reward is defined to be 1 if the user's rating for a movie is 5, and 0 otherwise (4 or below).
 - I will use the top 30 movies in terms of number of user ratings.

 Here's a short summary of the preprocessing I did to obtain both context (user) features and arms (movies) attributes:
 - For users, I created age group buckets ('<20', '20-29', '30-39','40-49', '51-60', '60+').
 I subsequently created one-hot encoding for "agegroups", "gender" and "occupation".
-Although "zipcode" is probably very useful, I decided not to use it as I did not know how to properly encode a good relationship across zip code groups.
+Although "zipcode" is probably very useful, I decided not to use it as I did not know how to properly encode a good relationship across zipcode groups.
 - For Movies features, it was simply left as it is in terms of "genres".
 - For ratings data, I created the binary reward label based on the condition that the ratings must be 5 to have a reward of 1.
-At the same time, I only filtered the ratings data to include only the top 20 movies.
+- I only filtered the ratings data to include only the top 30 movies.
 - I also performed randomisation of the data order such that it simulates the online learning environment.

 Similar to what we did in the LinUCB disjoint analysis, we only choose to observe the reward and perform online learning IF AND ONLY IF our policy selects the same arm as the logged data at that particular time step.
 Otherwise, we will move on to the next time step without any updates.
 Implicitly, this requires the assumption that the data points for the different time steps are independent of each other.
 For more details on this methodology, please refer to the paper ["Unbiased Offline Evaluation of Contextual-bandit-based News Article Recommendation Algorithms"](https://arxiv.org/abs/1003.5956) by Li et al. For time steps in which the above is true, I term them as "aligned time steps".